digrajthakur/digrajthakur/README.md

 🚀 About Me:
 - 🔭 **Currently working with:** React, Shopify, and WordPress
 - 🌱 **Currently learning:** AWS & AI
-- 👯 **Open to collaborate on:** Full-stack development projects
+- 👯 **Open to collaborate on:** Web and Full-Stack Development Projects
 - 🤔 **Looking for help with:** Advanced React projects
-- 💬 **Ask me about:** Front-end Development, Shopify, and WordPress
+- 💬 **Ask me about:** Frontend Development, Shopify and WordPress
 - 📫 **Portfolio:** deepanshuportfoliowebsite.netlify.app

 - 😄 **Pronouns:** He/Him
-- ⚡ **Fun fact:** I enjoy exploring and creating WhatsApp chat automations
+- ⚡ **Fun fact:** I enjoy building automations and exploring AI-powered solutions